 Davon Harris attends Virginia Union University in Richmond, Virginia.
-He is a freshman majoring in Mass Communication with a focus in Broadcast Journalism.
-He was elected Freshman Class Senator for the 2019-2020 academic school year.
-He has been a part of UHMP for about two years and was a summer intern in 2019.
+He is a junior majoring in Mass Communication with a focus in Broadcast Journalism.
+He was appointed Chief of Staff of the Student Government Association at his university for the 2021-2022 academic school year.
+He has been a part of UHMP for about three years and was a summer intern in 2019.

 Davon shares his experience with UHMP: